-The journey continues north around the Trondheim fjord, over the mountains and then south through the long forested valleys to Oslo.
+The second article from a road trip around southern Norway starts in Molde, continues north around the Trondheim fjord, over the mountains and then south through the long forested valleys to Oslo.
 The trip is long, but what does it matter when there is so much to discover?

-This is the second of four articles from a road trip in the four regions of southern Norway.
+This is one of four articles from a road trip in the four regions of southern Norway.
 In three weeks we will be driving almost 3,000 kilometres (1,800 miles).
 It’s an amazing journey, so read up on the introductory article before you proceed.

 We are leaving Western Norway

 We had left behind us most of Norways’ western region Vestlandet, and made a stop in the town of Molde.
 From this part of the Romsdal district in the county of Møre og Romsdal, we went further north to Nordmøre and the town of Kristiansund.

 It proved to be a pleasant town, so we looked around for a few hours.
 We had not much time to spend, because we had some distance to cover.
 We backtracked our route to Vestlandet’s thoroughfare, the E39, and followed it for a few more hours.
 It was not until Orkanger, not very far from Trondheim that we turned off this road.
 By now we had entered the county of Sør-Trøndelag.

 The two counties of Sør- and Nord-Trøndelag make up the centre of the Norway’s north-south axis.
 Over the next couple of days we would cover quite some distance.
 A large part would be on the Fosenhalvøya (peninsula).
 This is a large, sparsely populated area north and west of the Trondheim Fjord, with the ocean just beyond.
 If you favour the roads less travelled, this is where you should come.